piwebcam/piwebcam.github.io/README.md

 ## Post-installation tasks

-Connect to the WiFi network created by the device and point your browser to http://PiWebcam.local to finalize the configuration.
+Connect to the WiFi network created by the device.
+The passphrase of the network as well as the password of the admin user (for both the web interface and SSH) is the same as the SSID (e.g. PiWebcam-XXXXX).
+Point your browser to http://PiWebcam.local to finalize the configuration.

 To connect the webcam to an existing WiFi network, go to Device / Network, select "*WiFi Client*" and fill in your "*WiFi Network*" and "*Passphrase*".